-Nolte: Disgraced CNN Chief Jeff Zucker out at End of Year
+Nolte: Disgraced CNN Chief Jeff Zucker Staying on at Least to End of 2021

-Disgraced CNN chief Jeff Zucker announced this week he will be leaving the far-left cable channel at the end of 2021.
+Disgraced CNN chief Jeff Zucker announced this week he wants to leave the far-left cable channel, but he will continue to serve there at least until the end of 2021.

 “The truth is, back in November and December I had basically decided that it was time to move on now,” Zucker told the left-wing activists he speaks to during CNNLOL’s daily editorial call.
 “But since then I’ve had a change of heart.
 And I want to stay.
 Not forever, but for another year.
 And I feel really good about this decision.”